getethos/ethos-design-system/src/components/EmailInput/EmailInput.md

 ```

 This one sets a random/invalid input for icon, which results in the email input with NO icon.
-Currently allowed icons are defined by valid_icons at src/helpers/constants.js
+Currently allowed icons are defined by VALID_ICONS at src/helpers/constants.js
 ```jsx
 import EmailFormatValidator from '../../validators/EmailValidator' import { EmailInput } from './index.js'